auraphp/Aura.View/Aura.View/README.md

 ```

 Now when we call `fetch()`, the `Template` object will use the
-`TemplateFinder` to look through those directories for the template script we
+`Finder` to look through those directories for the template script we
 specified.

-For example, if we `echo $template->fetch('tpl')` the `TemplateFinder` will
+For example, if we `echo $template->fetch('tpl')` the `Finder` will
 look through each of the directories in turn to use the first 'tpl.php'
 template script it finds.
 This allows us to set up several locations for
-templates, and put replacement templates in locations the `TemplateFinder`
+templates, and put replacement templates in locations the `Finder`
 will get to before the baseline ones.